loistal/Tokyo-map/README.md

 ## How to run the application
 There are 2 ways to run the application:

-* The simplest method consists in opening the following URL using any web browser:
+* The simplest method consists in opening the following URL using any web browser: <a href="https://loistal.github.io/Tokyo-map/" />
 * Alternatively, you can run the application locally by:
 	* Cloning the repo: ```git clone https://github.com/loistal/Tokyo-map```
 	* Open Tokyo-map/index.html using a web browser